The New Reality of Cyber Risk in Real Estate

 Contact Us

-The convergence of AI-driven deception and regulatory like that introduced by OBBBA — makes this an uncommonly dangerous time for real estate firms.
+The convergence of AI-driven deception and regulatory changes — e.g., the One Big Beautiful Bill Act (OBBBA) — makes this an uncommonly dangerous time for real estate firms.
 Cybercriminals thrive on uncertainty, and new laws often provide the perfect pretext for launching convincing, high-stakes scams.

 Explore how AI is being weaponized, how attackers are exploiting regulatory changes, and what your organization can do to help stay protected.